 Alex’s fingers tightened on the steering wheel.
 Erik’s reaction made him uncomfortable.
 If he planned to reunite with his sister, he’d better drop the defensive attitude.
 “Isn’t that why you wanted to come here?
 To make amends?”

 Erik folded his arms and glared at Alex with a stubborn expression.
 “Maybe I just want to see her.
 Maybe I just want to get a feel for how she’s doing before I try to invite myself back into her life.”

 Maybe the possibility of rejection is harder to take than you first realized, Alex thought to himself.
 Maybe you’re not as tough as you act.

 “Okay,” Alex said evenly.
 “It’s up to you.
 Hey, it’s your show.”

 Erik’s only answer was to inhale a tense breath.

 Alex pulled the key from the ignition.
 Couldn’t sit here all day waiting for Erik to make up his mind.
 He shoved open his door and stuck one foot out.
 Erik didn’t move.
+Alex looked back.
 “You okay, buddy?”

 “Yeah.”
 Erik grabbed his sunglass then shoved open his door.
 “I’m hungry.
 Let’s go.”

 Alex slid out of the Jeep and jammed the key into his jean pocket.
-Over the years, he’d done his share of fixing things between Erik and girls.
+Over the years, he’d done his share of fixing things for Erik with girls.
 This was one time however, he planned to keep his distance.
 He was an only child.
 Dealing with a sister was totally out of his league.